tiffanymonroe/wdi-remote-gizmo/unit_2/w05d02/morning_exercise/README.md

 # Morning Exercise

 ## Setup
+1. Navigate into your `student_examples` folder for today.
-1. Use the provided `clock_hands.js` file to write your code for this morning's exercise.
+2. Create a file called `clock_hands.js` file to write your code for this morning's exercise.

 ## CLOCK HAND ANGLE CALCULATOR